Home > Tours > Latin America Tours > South America Tours > Peru In Depth & the Inca Trail

 Overview

 Book online and enjoy exclusive savings on Explore's 19 Day Peru In Depth & the Inca Trail.
-Combine Peru's stunning highlights with trekking the Inca Trail to Machu Picchu.
-Journey to the mysterious Nazca Lines, to the 'White City' of Arequipa, see the impressive Colca Canyon and spend a night on Taquile Island before reaching the former Inca capital of Cusco.
+Journey from Lima to Cusco, ticking off Peru's must-sees and off-the-beaten-track gems.
+This tour combines hikes around the country's highlights with trekking the Inca Trail to Machu Picchu.
+Journey to the mysterious Nazca Lines, visit the 'White City' of Arequipa, see the impressive Colca Canyon and spend a night on Taquile Island, all before finishing up in cosmopolitan Cusco, the former Inca capital.

 Book online and enjoy exclusive savings on Explore's 19 Day Peru In Depth & the Inca Trail.
-Combine Peru's stunning highlights with trekking the Inca Trail to Machu Picchu.
-Journey to the mysterious Nazca Lines, to the 'White City' of Arequipa, see the impressive Colca Canyon and spend a night on Taquile Island before reaching the former Inca capital of Cusco.
+Journey from Lima to Cusco, ticking off Peru's must-sees and off-the-beaten-track gems.
+This tour combines hikes around the country's highlights with trekking the Inca Trail to Machu Picchu.
+Journey to the mysterious Nazca Lines, visit the 'White City' of Arequipa, see the impressive Colca Canyon and spend a night on Taquile Island, all before finishing up in cosmopolitan Cusco, the former Inca capital.

 Itinerary